ICC moves closer to Test shake-up

 -

-LONDON: The International Cricket Council has moved closer to a radical shake-up to pave the way for Afghanistan and Ireland to become Test nations and restrict the power of the ´Big Three´ India, England and Australia.
+LONDON: The International Cricket Council (ICC) has moved closer to a radical shake-up to pave the way for Afghanistan and Ireland to become Test nations and restrict the power of the ‘Big Three’ of India, England and Australia.

 Among key proposals are that the top nine Test-playing countries will compete among themselves in a rolling two-year league and against the three lower-ranked teams.

-Meanwhile a 13-team one-day international league would be run over a three-year period leading into qualification for the 2023 World Cup.
+Meanwhile a 13-team One-day International (ODI) league would be run over a three-year period leading into qualification for the 2023 World Cup.

 The ICC statement said: “A scheduling summit will now be held in March before a detailed proposal is put to the ICC board in April.”